labsai/EDDI/README.md

-# E.D.D.I
+# E.D.D.I: Enhanced Prompt & Conversation Management Middleware

-E.D.D.I (Enhanced Dialog Driven Interface) is an enterprise-certified chatbot middleware that offers configurable NLP, Behavior Rules, and API connectivity for seamless integration with various conversational services.

-Developed in Java (with Quarkus), provided with Docker, orchestrated with Kubernetes or Openshift.
+E.D.D.I (Enhanced Dialog Driven Interface) is an enterprise-certified chatbot middleware that offers advanced prompt and conversation management for Conversational AI APIs, such as ChatGPT.
+Developed in Java using Quarkus, it is lean, RESTful, scalable, and cloud-native.
+It comes with Docker support and can be orchestrated with Kubernetes or Openshift.

-Latest stable version: 5.0.4
+Latest stable version: 5.1.0

 License: Apache License 2.0